 We have been using the 3D model as a pattern since the late 1980’s with the introduction of CNC.
 First, we supplied a 3D wireframe for 2.5 axis milling, then 3 Axis with the introduction of surfacing and then, of course, solid models.

 Using the solid model as the design authority has huge problems.

 Imagine the above scenario with the 3D model.
 The new 3D CAD engineer gets the rejection tag.
 Boeing eliminated the drafting group years ago, allowing the draftsman to disappear by attrition.
 You hand it to the least experienced engineer, since it probably considered busy work.
 You do not get an engineering job at Boeing without a BSME!

 Now, of course, since we have no drawings!!!
 WHAT?
 NO DRAWINGS?

 Yes, Boeing moved to MBE which has eliminated the drawing even as a supporting document.

 I am sure the PLM (Product Lifecycle Management) folks quickly found that trying to keep track of two synchronized files, the 3D model and drawing daunting.
 Actually these were not drawings, they were AIDs (Associated Information Documents) based on the 3D Model.
-So, they decided to eliminate the drawing all together and replace it with what?
+So, they decided to eliminate the AID all together and replace it with what?
 Sadly, all PLM geniuses and Infotech gurus think all CAD systems are the same and they must design a PLM system around the CAD system.
 OMG, that is insanity!